SummerSlam (1997): Storylines

 A predominant feud entering the event featured WWF Intercontinental Champion Owen Hart and Stone Cold Steve Austin.
 On July 6, on the Canadian Stampede pay-per-view, Hart managed to pin Austin in a five-on-five match.
 The day after it, Austin attacked Hart while he was singing the Canadian national anthem.
-At the same night, Austin told Vince McMahon that if he did not win the title from Hart at SummerSlam, he will kiss Hart's ass.
+On the same night, Austin told Vince McMahon that if he did not win the title from Hart at SummerSlam, he will kiss Hart's ass.
 The next week, Austin teamed up with Dude Love to win the vacant tag team titles in a match with Hart and the British Bulldog.
-On the July 21 episode of Raw Is War, Hart's team managed to defeat Austin's team at a three on three flag match.
+On the July 21 episode of Raw Is War, Hart's team managed to defeat Austin's team at a three-on-three flag match.
 The next week, Hart attacked Austin during a WWF Tag Team Championship match against The Godwinns, counting him out.
 After the match, Austin attacked Hart.

-Another rivalry heading into event featured the WWF European Champion The British Bulldog and Ken Shamrock.
-The two were at opposing teams of the Canadian Stampede pay-per-view.
+Another rivalry heading into the event featured the WWF European Champion The British Bulldog and Ken Shamrock.
+The two were on opposing teams of the Canadian Stampede pay-per-view.
 On the July 14 episode of Raw Is War, the Bulldog said that if he lost at SummerSlam, he would eat a can of dog food right after the match.
 The next week, the Bulldog attacked Shamrock during a match with Vader, powerslamming him on the steel ramp, and making him lose the match via countout.
-The next week, Bulldog and Shamrock competed in an arm wrestling contest, but as Shamrock was about to win, the Bulldog headbutted him, hit him with a steel chair and poured a can of dog food over him.
+The next week, Bulldog and Shamrock competed in an arm wrestling contest, but as Shamrock was about to win, the Bulldog headbutted him, hit him with a steel chair, and poured a can of dog food over him.